Read the webinar transcript here for the webinar on Customer-Centric DataOps at Bremer Bank:

 [Leilani Moll] Thanks Susan

 [Susan Cook] Let’s dive Right In.
-So Bremer Bank has a as a customer 360 initiative, which I think most banks do right now.
+So Bremer Bank has as a customer-centric 360 initiative, which I think most banks do right now.
 So talk a little bit about what were the challenges that you faced when embarking on this journey as you were starting to contemplate this notion of customer golden records.

 [Leilani Moll] Great.
 So the starting point of course for us was not golden customer or customer 360 it is because like most of our peers we are down the digital transformation path, but as it turns out digital transformation requires really accurate governed and timely customer records.
 So we have to start with the customer first and that’s the golden customer at work.
 So you can imagine if you duplicate a customer record across your system, then of course your 360 will be distorted.
-It will not give you the view that you were hoping for so we actually started our customers 360 initiative by involving the customer first and that’s why we call it Customer-Centric.
+It will not give you the customer-centric view that you were hoping for so we actually started our customers 360 initiative by involving the customer first and that’s why we call it Customer-Centric.

 In a perfect world, you might have like a single source to onboard customers and that will be your single source of truth.
 But reality is there is no single source of truth for most banks in our position because there’re multiple places where customers can be onboarded.
 What we’re creating inside our customer analytics platforms will be called the single version of the truth because there is no source proof, right?
 So therefore our efforts to build the golden customer record meaning that we need to list of customers across all of Bremer was our starting point and it’s worth spending enough time in that, you know, explain a little bit more.